zkutalik/ssimp_software/README.md

 **Important!** *Reference panels provided in folder `ref` are toy reference panels for testing and examples and not made to use for proper usage!*

+### Automatical download
+By running `ssimp` with a special argument - `1KG/SUPER-POP` - assigned to the reference panel option, it will automatically download 1000 genomes reference panel and use the specified super population for imputation.
+For example, if we want the EUR super population used:

+`bin/ssimp gwas/small.random.csv 1KG/EUR output.txt`

+Make sure you have `wget` installed!

+### Manual download

 Download the files in 'ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/' to a directory on your computer.